magento/merchdocs/src/marketing/recommendation-change-source.md

    When recommendations from another SaaS environment are displayed on the storefront, a storefront user can only preview them (they are not clickable).

    {:.bs-callout-warning}
    The recommendation settings page in the production environment is different from staging or testing instances.
-There is no configuration available for production, which means you will not see a **fetch from different source** setting.
+There is no configuration available for production, which means you will not see a **Recommendations source** setting.